-IV.B.3.b.
 The district/system provides effective services that support the colleges in their missions and functions.

-Centralized support is provided for the Colleges in the areas of Business Services, Facilities Planning and Operations, Human Resources and Employee Relations, Educational Services and Planning, Information Technology Services, and Community and Government Relations.
-An organization chart illustrating the reporting relationships of these organizations is included as evidence (108).
+Centralized support is provided for the colleges in the areas of Business Services, Facilities Planning and Operations, Human Resources and Employee Relations, Educational Services and Planning, Information Technology Services, and Community and Government Relations.
+An organization chart illustrating the reporting relationships of these organizations is included as evidence to this document (Ref.
+4).

-The Executive Vice Chancellor, reporting directly to the Chancellor, oversees the Business Services and Facilities Planning and Operations functions.
+The executive vice chancellor, reporting directly to the chancellor, oversees the Business Services and Facilities Planning and Operations functions.
 Business Services provides centralized support in the areas of purchasing (General Services) and accounting, payroll, grants, and finance.
-Business Services is headed by the Chief Financial Officer, who reports to the Executive Vice Chancellor.
-Reporting to the Chief Financial Officer are a Director of General Services, encompassing the areas of purchasing and accounts payable, and a Director of Auxiliary Services.
+Business Services is headed by the chief Std-IV-05-04-07.doc financial officer who reports to the executive vice chancellor.
+Reporting to the chief financial officer are a director of general services, encompassing the areas of purchasing and accounts payable, and a director of auxiliary services.

-Facilities Planning and Operations is headed by a Vice Chancellor who reports to the Executive Vice Chancellor and a Director who reports to the Executive Director.
+Facilities Planning and Operations is headed by a vice chancellor who reports to the executive vice chancellor and a director who reports to the executive director.
 Facilities Planning and Operations provide centralized support in the areas of engineering, custodial, grounds, and facilities planning and construction management services.
-Facilities Planning and Operations is divided according to two distinct functions: Facilities Planning and Construction and Facilities Maintenance and Operations.
-The Director of Facilities Planning and Operations is vacant at this time.
-Maintenance and Operations functions (engineering, custodial, and grounds) are directed by facilities managers at each College.
-These managers report to the Director of Maintenance and Operations (109).
-Additionally, the District's Construction Planning and Facilities Transition department is responsible for managing the design and planning of the second phase of the District Capital Improvement Plan.
+Facilities Planning and Operations is divided into two distinct functions - Facilities Planning and Construction and Facilities Maintenance and Operations.
+The director of Facilities Planning and Operations is vacant at this time.
+Maintenance and Operations functions (engineering, custodial, and grounds) are directed by facilities managers at each college.
+These managers report to the director of Maintenance and Operations (Ref.
+5).
+Additionally, the district's Construction Planning and Facilities Transition department, is responsible for managing the design and planning of the second phase of the district's Capital Improvement Plan.
 This group is headed by two Executive Directors reporting directly to the Executive Vice Chancellor.

-Human Resources and Employee Relations is headed by a Vice Chancellor, who reports directly to the Chancellor.
-He oversees a wide variety of centralized applicant, employee, and retiree services for the Colleges.
+Human Resources and Employee Relations is headed by a vice chancellor, who reports directly to the chancellor.
+He oversees a wide variety of centralized applicant, employee, and retiree services for the colleges.
 This department also facilitates the collective bargaining process.

-The Vice Chancellor of Educational Service and Planning has overall responsibility for the coordination of instruction and student services.
-Reporting directly to the Chancellor, the Vice Chancellor of Educational Services and Planning provides overall coordination in the planning, development, and implementation of the instructional and student support programs of the District including the areas of research, accreditation, Strategic Planning, workforce and economic development, and educational technology.
+The vice chancellor of Educational Service and Planning has overall responsibility for the coordination of instruction and student services.
+Reporting directly to the chancellor, the vice chancellor of Educational Services and Planning provides overall coordination in the planning, development and implementation of the instructional and student support programs of the district including the areas of research, accreditation, strategic planning, workforce and economic development, and educational technology.

-Information Technology Services (ITS) is headed by a Director reporting to the Chancellor.
-The Director is responsible for technology management in the District and advises the Chancellor on District-wide technology decisions.
-Additionally, the Director serves as Technology Officer at each of the District's three Colleges and guides the development and implementation of the College's technology planning.
+Information Technology Services (ITS) is headed by a director reporting to the chancellor.
+The director is responsible for technology management in the district and advises the chancellor on district-wide technology decisions.
+Additionally, the director serves as Technology Officer at each of the district's three colleges and guides the development and implementation of the college's technology planning.

-Community and Government Relations is headed by a Director reporting directly to the Chancellor.
-The Director serves as liaison for the District and Colleges to state and local legislators on legislative and governmental matters.
-This Director also serves as liaison to local cities on land use and tax sharing issues and to community members on issues related to the community.
-The Director is the District's primary spokesperson to the media on District-wide issues such as budget, collective bargaining, board policies, and other issues.
+Community and Government Relations is headed by a director reporting directly to the chancellor.
+The Director serves as liaison for the district and colleges to state and local legislators on legislative and governmental matters for the district.
+This director also serves as liaison to local cities on land use and tax sharing issues and to community members on issues related to the community.
+The director is the district's primary spokesperson to the media on district-wide issues such as budget, collective bargaining, board policies, and other issues.